- Budget and Finance

-- If at any point you, as an instructor, feel threatened, or there is a safety concern in your classroom, the UMPD should be called (3-1131).
+- If at any point you, as an instructor, feel threatened, or there is a safety concern in your classroom, the University of Michigan Police Department (UMPD) should be called (3-1131).
 (Emergency: 911).

 Note that many campus offices often work together to find appropriate outcomes when classroom instructors are confronted with difficult cases.
 While protecting the instructional process, every effort is made to ensure that students are treated fairly and with compassion.

-The Office of the Assistant Dean can serve to facilitate the appropriate response in the event that a student is disruptive and assist in finding an appropriate outcome.
+The Office of the Student Academic Affairs can serve to facilitate the appropriate response in the event that a student is disruptive and assist in finding a suitable outcome.

 Counseling and Psychological Services (CAPS)

 CAPS offers a variety of short-term personal counseling, educational, and skill-building services to students, including crisis intervention, brief personal counseling, and short-term psychotherapy.